 }

-outside of the block attaches to the outer if statement
+The else-statement within the block attaches to the inner if-statement, and the else-statement outside of the block attaches to the outer if-statement.

-can often be flattened by either restructuring the logic or by using logical operators (covered in lesson 6.7 -- Logical operators).
+Nested if-statements can often be flattened by either restructuring the logic or by using logical operators (covered in lesson 6.8 -- Logical operators).
 Code that is less nested is less error prone.

 For example, the above example can be flattened as follows: